“The time to relax is when you don’t have time for it.” – Sydney J. Harris

 - Identify the cause of your stress – List down your stressors in a descending order and begin working on how to eliminate them.

 - Get adequate sleep – Stress may make it difficult to fall asleep but make sure you get enough sleep to help you relax your body and mind.

 - Don’t make mountains out of molehills – Don’t create extra drama, over think or create problems out of something that doesn’t matter much.

 - Spend maximum time focusing on solutions – When you spend most of your time seeking solutions for your problem you will live a happier life and feel less pessimistic.

 - Stop trying to master everything – Try to be good enough at everything you do and when you are there you are done, because when you measure yourself to a perfect standard then it becomes pretty difficult to keep your self-esteem up all the time.

 - Talk it out – This can be a great relief when you are in a stressful situation.
 Just letting it all out and talking about it to someone can often help you decrease the level of stress quite a bit.

 - Music therapy – Listening to music can help relieve stress, anxiety and relax.
 It may also improve mood and help with one’s overall well-being.

-Too much stress over prolonged period of time can have negative consequences.
+Too much stress over a prolonged period of time can have negative consequences.
 It is important to manage our stress down to appropriate levels so that it can be used for its intended purpose.
-Stress isn’t always bad, in small doses it can help you perform under pressure and motivate you.
+Stress isn’t always bad, in small doses, it can help you perform under pressure and motivate you.
 But when you’re constantly running under stress your mind and body pay the cost.
 If you frequently find yourself feeling frazzled, it’s time to get into action and bring your nervous system back into balance.